Winston Crite: Retirement

 After Crite's retirement from professional basketball, he returned to his hometown of Bakersfield.
 He was soon approached by parents of local student-athletes to mentor and train their children.
 In 2002, Crite and his wife Mechelle formed The Footwork Shop, Inc, a basketball training club.
 Instead of offering more traditional league-type play, Crite's company offers year-round skill training, focusing especially on advanced footwork, without playing actual basketball games.
 As of April 11, 2016 he is the School Community Specialist and Varsity Boys’ Basketball Coach at Frontier High School also located in Bakersfield.
-Him and his two nephews (Conrado crite and Pablo crite) work as teachers at west high school.